HeZhang1994/gif-creator/README.md

 # Generating GIF from Static Images

-This is a **Python** implementation of generating .gif image from a collection of static images.
+This is a **Python** implementation of generating GIF image from a collection of static images (e.g., PNG).

 ### Functions

-- Generate .gif image with each frame has **same** duration time.
+- Generate GIF image with each frame has **same** duration time.

-- Generate .gif image with the first and the last frame have **different** duration time.
+- Generate GIF image with the first and the last frame have **different** duration time.

 ## Environment